redcurry/LearningUnity/README.md

     shadows, reflections
   * Post-processing: apply effects (like bloom) before copying to the display screen

+* Deferred rendering:
+  * No limits on the number of lights that can affect an object
+  * Lights evaluated per pixel (smooth and natural)
+  * Processor intensive
+  * Does not support anti-aliasing
+  * Cannot render semi-transparent objects

+* Forward rendering:
+  * Objects can only be lit by up to four lights
+  * Some lights rendered per pixel, remaining per vertex
+  * Does not support cookies or normal maps
+  * Limit of one light that can cast shadows
+  * Very fast (practically zero Processor cost)
+  * Ideal for mobile devices

 * HDRP and URP and the new render pipeline templates in Unity (2019 and later).
   They use the new Scriptable Rander Pipeline.